andrealorenzon/testo_tesi/tesi.md

 \end{align}
 $$

 such as, in this framework, the generation of new examples from the class $\mathcal Y_j$ will correspond to the generation of data from the kernel density estimate of $f(\mathbf X|\mathcal Y_j)$, to generate a new synthetic balanced training set $\mathbf T^*_m$.
 Usually $m$ is set to the size of majority class, but can be set lower to perform under-sampling.
 The choice of $K$ and $\mathbf H_j$ was addressed by a large specialized literature on kernel density estimation [^Bowman, 1997].
-By choosing $\mathbf H_j \rightarrow 0$, ROSE collapses to a standard combination of over- and under-sampling.
+By letting the elements of  $\mathbf H_j$ to be small or even zero, ROSE collapses to a standard combination of over- and under-sampling.

 Apart from enhancing learning, the generation of synthetic examples from an estimate of conditional densities of the classes may aid the estimation of learner accuracy and overcome the limits of both resubstitution and holdout methods.
 Resampled datasets can be efficiently employed in leave-K-out or bootstrap estimation.

 ## Assumptions

 ROSE requires that the resampled variables are of numeric type, being impossible to fit a multivariate kernel on unordered categorical variables.
-This can include variables with limited  numeric support (e.g. $\{0,1\}$, or percentage values.).
+This can include variables with limited  numeric support (e.g. $\{0,1\}$, or percentage values.
+For the latter, problems rise near the extreme values 0 and 100).
+In some cases, this problem can be solved using transformations, like taking the logarithm.

 Variables belonging to $\mathbb N$ could generate non-integer samples.
 This problem can be contained by rounding.